Worddefinition

 • Superficial siderosis should be suspected in patients with progressive sensorineural hearing loss, ataxia, and pyramidal dysfunction. | |

-• A thorough evaluation is needed when superficial siderosis is suspected in order to localize the source of bleeding.
+• A thorough evaluation is needed when superficial siderosis is suspected to localize the source of bleeding.
 MRI is the most important diagnostic study, in conjunction with lumbar puncture and selective use of angiography. | |

 • MRI studies demonstrate hemosiderin deposition along the superficial surfaces of the brain, brainstem, cerebellum, and spinal cord.
 Hypointense rims around the brain, brainstem, cerebellum, cranial nerves, or spinal cord are commonly seen on T2-weighted images, and hyperintense rims may be demonstrated on T1-weighted images. | |